 Pupils can enter as a team or individually.
-Teams are entered into one of three year group categories - Years 7 & 8, Years 9 & 10 and Year 12.
+Teams are entered into one of three year group categories: Years 7 & 8, Years 9 & 10, and Years 11, 12 & 13.

 We advise that pupils present their proposal on six A3 boards so judges can understand the research process they have been through.
 These six boards need to tell the story of their design thinking process from research to final idea.
 You can find more information on how to structure these boards on page 9 of the Teacher Resource Pack.

 Submissions will open in April 2021 via a webform on this site.
-The final deadline for submissions is 28 May - check our website for any updates.
+The final deadline for submissions has been extended to 11 June 2021 - check our website for any updates.

 - Pupils can submit their proposals in a team or as individuals.